andrecampll/coffelivery/README.md

 - An awesome integration with React Hook Form that handles the forms state management.

-- Great GraphQL integration with Apollo Client to fetch products with GraphQL and CodeGen to automatically generate GraphQL's types.
+- Great GraphQL integration with Apollo Client to fetch products with GraphQL and CodeGen to automatically generate GraphQL's types and query hooks.

 - Hygraph connection to provide all necessary product related data.

+- Used Vercel to build a quick production-ready version.

 # Technologies 🚀
 Next.js ⚛️ <br />